hungcq/knowledge-repo/information-technology/software-engineering-at-google/10-documentation.md

     - How a user encounters the doc:
       - Seekers knowing what they want: focus on consistency in style to support efficient search
       - Stumblers not knowing exactly what they want: provide overview/intro & intended audience
-    - Customer vs provider (implementor): create separate doc for each type
+    - Customer vs provider (implementor): create separate docs for each type
   - -> Write the doc at their level
   - How to approach a broad audience: keep the doc short: might require maintaining a larger, detailed one
 - Know the dif types, not mix types